futpix/caravans-in-australia/content/review/1262-Urban-Caravans-Tungsten-X-Treme-Series-2-20.md

   ogtitle: "Should I buy Tungsten X-Treme Series 2 20 by Urban Caravans?"
   ogdescription: "The Urban Caravans Tungsten X-Treme Series 2 20 is classed as Off Road, and sleeps 2 people.
 It is Made Overseas and comes in at 20 ft.
 It generally has Separate shower & toilet."
 categories: ["Urban Caravans"]
-tags: ["Sleeps 2", "20 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "20 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: ""
 bodyLength: "6.09"
 totalHeight: ""